kobayashiyabako16g/dpp-cli/README.md

 - 🎯 **Type-safe configuration** - Leverage TypeScript types from dpp.vim
 - 📝 **Multiple formats** - Support for TypeScript, TOML, Lua, and Vim script
+- � **Unified plugin management** - All formats use TOML for plugin definitions
-- 🚀 **Easy initialization** - Quick setup with minimal or scaffold templates
+- �🚀 **Easy initialization** - Quick setup with minimal or scaffold templates
 - 🔄 **Migration support** - Migrate from dein, vim-plug, or packer
 - 🩺 **Environment diagnostics** - Check your setup with `dpp doctor`
 - ✅ **Configuration validation** - Verify your config with `dpp check`